Designations Congruent with Things: Chapter 2

 Correction.

-“So we, at a fundamental level, saved the world, man,” Newton says, shifting out of science and into vague, if merited, self-congratulation, his eyes on Hermann’s chalk as if he’s simultaneously reading and talking, “I mean, at a minimum, we provided the theoretical underpinnings of a world-saving protocol, so I’m pretty sure that if there’s going to be an after party, we’re invited.
-But the question is, where is it, what are the mechanics by which it’s being orchestrated and how much consumable alcohol is there in the shatterdome?
-Because we’ve got, I don’t know, a ridiculous amount of methanol, but I’m pretty certain that while methanol is great as a kaiju fixative, it will render humans blind if consumed.
-Well, if not blind, then maybe at least transiently visually impaired?”
+“So we, at a fundamental level, saved the world, man.”
+Newton shifts away from science and into vague, if merited, self-congratulation, his eyes on Hermann’s chalk as if he’s simultaneously reading and talking.
+“I mean, at a minimum, we provided the theoretical underpinnings of a world-saving protocol, so I’m pretty sure that if there’s an after party, we’re invited.
+But the question is, where is it, what are the mechanics by which it’s being orchestrated, and how much consumable alcohol is there in the Shatterdome?
+Because we’ve got, I don’t know, a ridiculous amount of methanol, but I’m pretty certain that while methanol is great as a kaiju fixative, it will render humans blind if consumed.”

-“Yes,” Hermann agrees, anything more he might have added scrambled and delayed by an extraneous memory that snaps to the fore at the mention of potentially consciousness altering organic compounds that should not be consumed.
-He spends a brief interval uncertain which one of them it was who had imbibed half a bottle of mouthwash in a strange, irrational attempt to gain some kind of mental relief after the first kaiju attack had indirectly dismantled his laboratory and his life at MIT.
+“Yes,” Hermann agrees, anything more he might have added scrambled and delayed by an extraneous memory that snaps to the fore at the mention of consciousness-altering organic compounds that shouldn’t be consumed.
+He spends a brief interval uncertain which of them had imbibed half a bottle of mouthwash in a strange, irrational attempt to gain some kind of mental relief after the first kaiju attack had indirectly dismantled his laboratory and his life at MIT.

 He now understands what the Jaeger pilots mean when they discuss this phenomenon.
-If he makes an effort he can pull forward memories that aren't his own, but, more concerning, if he makes no effort they come forward anyway, at unpredictable intervals, offering insights he's not sure he's grateful for and interpretations he can't yet map the inherent biases of.
-He feels he can and does communicate with Newton, without words, forming interrogatives and receiving answers.
-It is important to keep in mind, however, that he's not interrogating Newton.
-He's mentally interrogating his memory of Newton circa three hours previous, and that is quite a different, possibly misleading, epiphenomenon of uncertain duration.
+If he makes an effort, he can pull forward memories that aren't his own, but, more concerning, if he makes no effort they come forward anyway, at unpredictable intervals, offering insights he's not sure he's grateful for and interpretations fraught with unmappable bias.
+He feels he can and does communicate with Newton without words, forming interrogatives and receiving answers.
+It’s important to keep in mind, however, that he's not interrogating Newton.
+He's mentally interrogating his memory of Newton circa three hours previous, and that is quite a different and possibly misleading epiphenomenon of uncertain duration.

 Nevertheless, it does result in the subjective perception that verbal communication is unneeded.